2

 “No, no, he wasn’t bad at all.”
 Terra removed her hair ornaments and lace sash, and now dressed more casually, she mixed in a sigh as she said, “It was my fault...
 I made a tunnel net with, um... eight arms.”

 “Eight arms for a tunnel net?
 That’s a lot.
 Why?”
 Rubal Minuteman asked from the side.
 He was Mora’s husband and Terra’s uncle-in-law.
 He had already put away two pints, and his boorish, unshaven face had a ruddy glow.
-By all appearances, he gave off the impression of being a water miner or an outer-boat factory worker, but in reality, he worked a rather dull job as a clerk for the Council of Elders.
+By all appearances, he gave the impression of working as a water miner or in an outer-boat factory, but in reality, he held a rather dull job as a clerk for the Council of Elders.
 Much like his wife, he valued justice and a virtuous mind, and his only real problem was that he didn’t have much of an imagination.

 Upon hearing her husband’s question, Mora pompously shook her head.
 Terra answered with a forced smile.